gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 you be creative with your craft — yet also adds some insane perks, like responsive image handling and lazy loading, with very little effort on your part.
-Contentful lets you focus on your content the same way Gatsby lets you focus on developing, and Netlify really “just works.”
-It lets you hit a few buttons and leaves you with a “Is it really this easy?” kind of feeling.
+Contentful lets you focus on your content the same way Gatsby lets you focus on developing, and Netlify really "just works."
+It lets you hit a few buttons and leaves you with a "Is it really this easy?" kind of feeling.

 Now, hopefully, our customers will feel the same with our site.